Donaldson (DCI)

 We can take a deeper look into Donaldson’s earnings quality to better understand the drivers of its performance.
 A five-year view shows that Donaldson has repurchased its stock, shrinking its share count by 8%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.
 Donaldson Diluted Shares Outstanding

-In Q3, Donaldson reported adjusted EPS of $0.94, up from $0.83 in the same quarter last year.
-This print beat analysts’ estimates by 1.8%.
+In Q4, Donaldson reported adjusted EPS of $0.83, in line with the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 9. Cash Is King

-Donaldson has shown robust cash profitability, enabling it to comfortably ride out cyclical downturns while investing in plenty of new offerings and returning capital to investors.
-The company’s free cash flow margin averaged 9.8% over the last five years, quite impressive for an industrials business.
+Donaldson has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
+The company’s free cash flow margin averaged 9.5% over the last five years, better than the broader industrials sector.

 Donaldson Trailing 12-Month Free Cash Flow Margin